July Program Chair -- Mort O'Shea

 Theme: “From Bay Ridge, Brooklyn, to Brooklyn Technical High School, to….”

 - June 6 – "Exploring the Origins and Treatments of Cancer" – Raised in Bay Ridge, Brooklyn and a 1957 graduate of Brooklyn Technical HS, Professor Arnold J. Levine is a teacher, mentor, and researcher in the biological sciences.
 Presently professor emeritus at the Institute for Advanced Study in Princeton, he is best known for his discovery of the p53 gene, which undergoes a mutation found in over 50 percent of all human cancers and is the single most common mutation to cause cancers.
 He has held faculty positions at Princeton University, SUNY Stony Brook School of Medicine, Rockefeller University, and The Institute for Advanced Study, served as president and CEO of Rockefeller University and founder of The Simons Center for Systems Biology at the Institute for Advanced Study.
-We will hear the stories of the thousands of women and men who contributed the novel ideas and discoveries that changed how we detect, diagnose and treat cancers, and the rewards of lives extended. [in-person & on Zoom]
+We will hear the stories of the thousands of women and men who contributed the novel ideas and discoveries that changed how we detect, diagnose and treat cancers, and the rewards of lives extended. [no video]

 - June 13 – "From Brooklyn to Texas, a Judge’s Tale" – David Hittner, senior judge of the U.S. District Court for the Southern District of Texas, was raised in Bay Ridge, Brooklyn where he grew from a Cub Scout to an Eagle Scout.
 A 1957 graduate of Brooklyn Technical HS, he pursued undergraduate and law degrees from New York University, passed the bar exam in 1964, and joined the U.S. Army serving as an infantry captain and paratrooper.
 Following his honorable discharge, he moved to Houston, Texas, passed the Texas bar exam, practiced law, won election to a Texas trial court, and in 1986 was nominated by President Reagan to the U.S. District Court and was confirmed unanimously by the U.S. Senate.
-A scoutmaster, lifelong Boy Scouts of America supporter, and member of a country and western band, Judge Hittner will describe his acclimation to life in the South and some of his most notable cases, involving Enron, racial gerrymandering, congressional redistricting, cross burning, financial fraud, and drug and sex trafficking. [in-person & on Zoom]
+A scoutmaster, lifelong Boy Scouts of America supporter, and member of a country and western band, Judge Hittner will describe his acclimation to life in the South and some of his most notable cases, involving Enron, racial gerrymandering, congressional redistricting, cross burning, financial fraud, and drug and sex trafficking. [no video]

 - June 20 – "From Lionel to Garden, My Wonderful Model Railroad Hobby" – Marv Gersten grew up in Bay Ridge, Brooklyn, graduated from Brooklyn Technical HS in 1956, and intrigued by the planning and construction of the Eisenhower Interstate and Defense Highway System, began a 52-year consulting engineering career specializing in traffic and transportation engineering.
 Marv has served as monthly program chairman and birthdays committee chairman and has made presentations to the Math Interest Group on the math of highway engineering and to the Reminiscences Group on his model railroad hobby.
 His love of model trains began as a young boy with a set of Lionel trains.
-Marv will describe his evolution from Lionel to a small “N” scale 2½ ft. by 5 ft. scenic layout with model town of Westfield buildings, train station, and NJ Transit and Conrail model trains, to a large “G” scale 6 ft. by 20 ft. garden railroad in his former backyard tomato patch. [in-person & on Zoom]
+Marv will describe his evolution from Lionel to a small “N” scale 2½ ft. by 5 ft. scenic layout with model town of Westfield buildings, train station, and NJ Transit and Conrail model trains, to a large “G” scale 6 ft. by 20 ft. garden railroad in his former backyard tomato patch. [video]

 - June 27 – "Forensic Engineering" – Gordon Meth is a civil engineer and highway engineering expert with expertise in traffic, highway, and site/civil engineering.
 He applies his expertise to forensic casework involving highway and traffic signal design, municipal engineering, and land development.
 He has testified before municipal land use boards at over 500 public meetings.
 Gordon has conducted forensic analysis for cases in 30 states, DC, and Ontario, Canada.
 About a third of his cases have involved fatalities, half have involved pedestrians or bicyclists struck by vehicles, and a quarter have involved pedestrians struck by vehicles in parking lots.
 Several others have involved traffic signals or stop signs.
-Gordon will discuss his work in investigating and testifying on these cases. [in-person & on Zoom]
+Gordon will discuss his work in investigating and testifying on these cases. [no video]

-May Program Chair - Ian Lutes
+May 2023 Program Chair - Ian Lutes

 - May 2 – "Everything You Always Wanted to Know about Community Recycling" – Speaker Melissa Harvey is the manager of Somerset County’s Department of Solid Waste and Recycling.
 She designs and implements special recycling programs in the county.
 She will cite China’s decision to stop accepting our recyclables, and the resulting impact on marketing and on how our recyclables (plastics, glass, paper, batteries, etc) are handled.
 She will discuss recycling markets and shredding/collection events for batteries and electronics throughout Somerset County, and give future projections for recyclables. [no video]